 For film companies that commence principal photography on or after July 1, 2019, a credit is available in an amount equal to 25% of direct production and direct postproduction expenditures made in New Mexico that are subject to taxation and directly attributable to the production of a film or commercial audiovisual product.
-An additional 5% credit is allowed for certain direct production expenditures made for qualifying productions.
-In addition, a 5% credit is also allowed for production expenditures in areas more than 60 miles from Bernalillo or Santa Fe counties.
+An additional 5% credit is allowed for certain direct production expenditures made for qualifying productions or for standalone pilots intended for series television.
+In addition, a 10% credit may also be allowed for production expenditures in areas at least 60 miles from the City Hall of the county seat for Bernalillo or Santa Fe counties.
 Excluded from the credit are costs for which the film production company has already executed a nontaxable transaction certificate under Section 7-9-86 NMSA 1978.